-The Citywide Forum aims to provide a strong and co-ordinated voice to partner agencies to influence Children’s Services across the city.
-It will:
+The Citywide Forum provides a strong and co-ordinated voice to partner agencies to influence Children’s Services across the city.
+It works to:

-- Co-ordinate reps from the 3rd sector on strategic committees on Children’s Services
+- Co-ordinate reps from the third sector on strategic committees on Children’s Services

 - Ensure two-way communication and feedback

 - Ensure that the voices of service users are heard

 Eddie Kane talks about the idea behind the Forum.